 For consumer credit contracts entered into from 6 June 2015, the lender must make reasonable inquiries before the contract is signed, to ensure that the insurance will meet with your requirements and that you will be able to make the insurance payments without suffering substantial hardship.

-You can read more about insurance and credit contracts on the Commerce Commission website.
+You can read more about insurance and credit contracts on the Consumer Protection website.